 Nikon D4 Review: A Professional Model With Additional Features

-The sucessor of this camera is the Nikon D4S that we have reviewed already and dedicated one article to it.
+This is the review of the successful Nikon D4.
+The successor of this camera is the Nikon D4S that we have reviewed already and dedicated one article to it.

 - Extremely robust, ergonomically shaped housing with integrated portrait handle